-Tearing out water-damaged drywall and replacing it with new materials will lead to future mold problems if even a small amount of moisture remains trapped behind the new wall material.
+Tearing out water-damaged drywall and replacing it with new materials will lead to future moisture problems if even a small amount of moisture remains trapped behind the new wall material.

 Structural wood framing should contain no more than 14% moisture (12% or less is ideal).
 As a comparison, firewood is dry enough to burn when its moisture content is 20% or less.